vlnahp/Btcbf/README.md

 What makes Btcbf fast, is mainly the `bit` library.
 Thanks to its developer!

 ## The Goal
-The main goal is to prove bitcoin is secure.
-At least until the day that Quantum computers start working against it!:innocent:
+The main goal is to ~~prove bitcoin is secure.
+At least until the day that Quantum computers start working against it~~ learn python!

 There are also some useful tools implemented.